KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 - You record both to chain
 - You can have a DID without an account
 - You can have an account without a DID
-- Only an account can pay deposits and fees and start a DID verification process
+- Only an account can pay deposits and fees and attest claims
 - DIDs don't hold any coins

 In summary, you register a DID on the blockchain by an account submitting the DID creation transaction and paying the fees.